coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 a parser that ignores comments will still work.

 ### Javascript

+Always put Javascript (and CSS styles) in *separate* files, do not embed them in the HTML.
+That way we can use CSP entries that harden the program against security attacks.

 There is a small amount of application-specific Javascript.
 This is written in Javascript, not CoffeeScript;